openHPI/xikolo-learnanalytics/README.md

 Our event schema is close to xAPI: a `user` does `verb` for `resource` in `context` with `result`.
 All events are stored redundant in Elasticsearch and Postres.

+### Data Schema Updates

 The Elasticsearch data schema can be found in `config/elasticsearch/exp_events.json`.
-If updated, make sure to update in pillars as well and increase the version number.
+It needs to be updated when new fields are added.
+Make sure to update [pillars](https://gitlab.hpi.de/xopic/xikolo/pillars/-/blob/master/site/default/includes/elasticsearch/template_exp.sls) as well and increase the version number there.

 ### Web Frontend